 Op-ed piece for Fast Company, which examines the potential impacts of automated vehicle adoption on inequality in the United States.

-Ralph is Founder and Chief Economist of Veritas Urbis Economics (VUE).
+Ralph is Founder of Veritas Urbis Economics (VUE) and currently serves as Deputy Chief Economist and Executive of Research and Insights at CoreLogic.
 Prior to starting VUE, Ralph served as Trulia's Chief Economist and led their housing economics research team and provided house hunters with key insights about the economy, housing trends, and public policy.
 His educational background includes a PhD in Planning, Policy, and Design from the University of California at Irvine (with a specialization in Urban Economics) and a BS in Geography and Regional Development from the University of Arizona.
 He has authored more than 200 pieces of content (blog posts, op-eds, and peer-reviewed academic studies) in the fields of housing economics, land use and housing policy, and industrial geography, and was previously director of the Certificate in Real Estate Development at San Jose State University.
 Ralph can be contacted at email@example.com

 Issi Romem is Chief Economist at BuildZoom and a fellow at the Terner Center for Housing Innovation at UC Berkeley.
 He researches and writes about cities, metropolitan growth patterns, housing, real estate and construction for a lay audience.
 His work has been featured in publications including The New York Times, The Wall Street Journal, The Atlantic and many more.
 In his role at BuildZoom, Issi has overseen data aggregation and data science work.
 He co-chairs the National Association for Business Economics’ Data and Analytics Roundtable.